AlexKastanek/CS480Kastanek/README.md

 ## PA1: Spinning Cube
 This is a cube that rotates in place on the screen.
 To run this project ```cd PA1``` then follow the instructions in the README.md.

+## PA@: Interaction
+This is a cube that rotates in place on the screen, and the direction of rotation can be changed by user input.
+To run this project ```cd PA2``` then follow the instruction in the README.md.